dragonfire535/xiao/README.md

 ### Ubuntu and other Debian-based systems

-1. Run `apt-get update`.
+1. Run `apt update`.
-2. Run `apt-get upgrade` to install the latest dependencies of your distro.
+2. Run `apt upgrade` to install the latest dependencies of your distro.
-3. Run `apt-get install ffmpeg` to install ffmpeg.
+3. Run `apt install ffmpeg` to install ffmpeg.
 4. [Follow these instructions to install the dependencies for `node-canvas`](https://github.com/Automattic/node-canvas/wiki/Installation%3A-Ubuntu-and-other-Debian-based-systems).
 5. Run `npm i --production` in the folder you cloned the bot.
 6. Run `npm i -g pm2` to install PM2.